 If you want to produce the best results from your marketing, you need to do it scientifically.
 Which means measuring and going after the areas that produce the most traffic.

-Now, what I do know about social media is that it can be an incredibly powerful tool to use for making relationships with specific, targetted individuals.
+Now, what I do know about social media is that it can be an incredibly powerful tool to use for making relationships with specific, targeted individuals.
 So if you’re trying to network your way into a big contract with a specific firm, a good social media strategy might be a great asset.

 On the other hand, the majority of small businesses just want to generate leads online with the minimum of cost and fuss.
 In decent volume.